nicolaisguevara/data-science-notebook/formulas/mcmc.md

 2. communicate
 3. aperiodic

-then a Markov chain may reach a **stationary distibution π\***, where the vector of probabilitieis of being in any particular gvin state is independent of the initial condition.
+then a Markov chain may reach a **stationary distibution π\***, where the vector of probabilitieis of being in any particular given state is independent of the initial condition.
 The stationary distribution statisfies

 ![\boldsymbol{\pi}^*=\boldsymbol{\pi}^*\mathbf{P}](http://latex.codecogs.com/gif.latex?%5Cbg_white%20%5Cboldsymbol%7B%5Cpi%7D%5E*%3D%5Cboldsymbol%7B%5Cpi%7D%5E*%5Cmathbf%7BP%7D)